dimgatz98/openfaas_plhroforiaka/kubeadm_tutorial/README.md

 # In case you are using zsh as the default shell for your user you could use the same command as above by replacing "bashrc" either with "zshrc" or "profile"
 ```

+## From now on you can follow the main tutorial (k3d tutorial) in order to install prometheus and grafana using arkade, however in the following guide we will also show how to install prometheus and grafana using helm:

-Now all you have to do is install helm for installing prometheus and grafana
+Install helm which we will use for installing prometheus and grafana
 ``` bash
 # install helm
 curl https://baltocdn.com/helm/signing.asc | sudo apt-key add -